 Note: A small amount of traffic will not be accounted for in this report due to web browser restrictions.

 Shows the trend of actual time spent on modern SharePoint site pages and news posts by users.
-The report calculates the time when users are actually active on the page or news post, not counting the time when the page is minimized or when the user has the page open, but is inactive.
+The report calculates the time when users are actually active on the page or news post, not counting the time when the page is minimized or when the user has the page open but is inactive.
 The average metric for 7 and 30-day period is calculated by measuring the total time spent on that page and the number of the unique visitors on that page in the given timeframe.
 This data is presented using the Coordinated Universal Time (UTC).

-This report currently does not provide the average value for 90-day period and does not support lists, documents, or administrative pages (such as the site usage or site permissions page), or News for Email inbox views.
+This report currently does not provide the average value for 90-day period and does not support lists, documents, administrative pages (such as the site usage or site permissions page), or News for Email inbox views.
 Usage on mobile app is currently not incorporated in calculation of this report.

 In the example below, the 7 day view for this site tells us average user spends 6 minutes and 45 seconds actively engaged with your site which is a 40% decrease from last week.
 There is no lifetime average time spent per user metric.

 Shows the most popular content on the site sorted by site pages, news posts, and documents.
 Popular content can be sorted by unique viewers, total views, or time spent for site pages and news posts.
 This report is available for the last 7 days.

 For popular documents, sorting is available by unique viewers or total views.

 Shows the hourly trend of visits to the site over the last 7 days, last 30 days, and last 90 days for the viewer's local time zone.
 Darker shades on the chart refer to time slots when there are more views on the content in the site.
 Use this map to determine to best time to post news and big announcements.

 Shows the distribution of visits to the sites' content organized by the platform (desktop, mobile web, mobile app, tablet.
 This data is available for the last 7 days, last 30 days, and last 90 days.